zhuizhuhaomeng/zhuizhuhaomeng.github.io/_posts/2025-01-18-why-yyjson-has-high-performance.md

 ....
 ```

-# don't copy if no needed
+# Zero copy

 From the function `read_string`, we can found that it first try to skip ascii and utf8 characters.
 Because most of the time, the string are compose of ascii and characters.

 For example: "Hellow, world!"